anan44/it-starts-with-clojure/materials/4-state-in-clojure/3-conditional-love.md

 Only difference to actual functions is that you cannot pass if around, in other words it is not a 1st class citizen.
 So how can if be like a function?
-That makes no sense.
+"That makes no sense."
-Well actually it does and it is rather simple really.
+Well actually it does, and it is rather simple really.

 if takes 3 parameters.
 Those being test, then, else?